datashines/datashines.github.io/_posts/2024-04-14-Becoming-a-Birtish-Citizen.md

 ## Closing

 This was my journey as an Indian passport holder to get the British citizenship and passport.
 India don't allow dual citizenship and hence I had to give up my Indian citizenship.
-If your country allows dual citizenship, the process might slightly differ, that too in the passport application part, not so much in the naturalisation application.
+If your country allows dual citizenship, the process might slightly differ, mostly in the passport application part, and not so much during the naturalisation application.<br><br>

 I hope this was useful.
 Thanks for reading.
 Good luck with your application !!